-Tiptree Parish Council to work with Colchester Borough Council and relevant housing associations to secure affordable housing provision for people with a local connection to Tiptree.
+Tiptree Parish Council to work with Colchester Borough Council and relevant housing associations to secure affordable housing provision both for rent and for purchase for people with a local connection to Tiptree.
 (See paragraph 13.2).

 Countryside and green spaces